Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Jazz Chisholm At The Plate

-- Chisholm has six doubles, two triples, 12 home runs and 17 walks while hitting .248.
+- Chisholm is hitting .248 with six doubles, two triples, 12 home runs and 17 walks.

-- Chisholm has driven in a run in 21 games this year (32.8%), including four games with more than one RBI (6.3%).
-He has also driven in three or more of his team's runs in three contests.
+- In 33.8% of his games this season, Chisholm has notched at least one RBI.
+In four of those games (6.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

+- He has scored in 23 games this year (35.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.